So you’ve launched a blog. Now it’s time to learn how to drive traffic to your website.

 Before you start figuring out how to drive traffic to your website, you have to determine whether you’re ready for that traffic in the first place.

-Check out my picks for the best (proven) ways to drive traffic to your website, broken down by category.
+Check out my picks for the best (proven) ways to drive traffic to your website in 2019, hyperlinked in this clickable menu so you can jump straight down to the strategy of your choice—or follow along one at a time by scrolling through in order.

-So, what does it take to get ready?
+So, what does it take to get ready to drive traffic?

 My first four strategies to drive traffic to your website are very foundation, and implementing these best practices are what will position you to actually experience a stronger return from the rest of these ways to drive traffic to your website that we're covering today.